Closures & Hours Changes

 Treatment of stage I vaginal adenocarcinoma may include the following:

 Although no anticancer drugs have been shown to help patients with stage IVB vaginal cancer live longer, they are often treated with regimens used for cervical cancer.
-(See the PDQ summary on Cervical Cancer Treatment.)
+For more information, see Cervical Cancer Treatment.

 Treatment of recurrent vaginal cancer may include the following:

 Although no anticancer drugs have been shown to help patients with recurrent vaginal cancer live longer, they are often treated with regimens used for cervical cancer.
-(See the PDQ summary on Cervical Cancer Treatment.)
+For more information, see Cervical Cancer Treatment.

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.